Date: 27 November 2018

 ;; :result {:type :success, :data "Hello"}}

-When it is dereferenced, there is no difference between the dereference second and the first hellos
+When it is dereferenced, there is no difference between the dereference second and the first hello

 @(hello)